This page follows on from an earlier page on using VSEPR to work out the

 As before using VSEPR rules:

-- Nitrogen is the central atom and it is in group 5 of the periodic table.
-It has 5 valency electrons.
+Nitrogen is the central atom in this molecular ion and it is found in group 5 of the periodic table; it will therefore have 5 valence electrons.

-- Two hydrogen atoms are covalently bonded to the central atom nitrogen atom and each contributes 1 electron.
+Two hydrogen atoms are covalently bonded to the central nitrogen atom with each one contributing 1 electron to the covalent bond;

-- The molecule has a charge of -1; this means it has gained an electron.
+The molecular ion has a charge of -1; this means it has gained an electron.

-- The total number of electrons in the valency shells is 8 electrons;
+The total number of electrons in the valence shell is 8 electrons;

 dividing by 2 gives 4 electron